johnnymatthews/blog/2020-12-31-edit-multiple-lines-in-vim.md

 ---
-title: Edit multiple lines in Vim on Windows
+title: Edit multiple lines in Vim
-description: How to edit multiple lines at once, using Vim in Windows.
-Specifically, I'm using Powershell.
+description: How to edit multiple lines at once.
+I created this mini-guide while using Windows and Powershell, but the information is relevant to Unix-based systems as well.
 ---

 # Edit multiple lines in Vim